 Our Annapurna Circuit Trek starts in Kathmandu.
 You will be met at the airport and brought to our hotel base in Thamel.
 We will have a briefing, dinner, gear check and make sure you are ready for the trek.
 You can pick up some last minute items in Kathmandu or wait for Pokhara.

-This morning we fly from Kathmandu to Pokhara and the head to Syange 1,100m/ 3,609 feet – Driving time: 9 to 10 hours.
+This morning we will drive to Syange 1,100m/ 3,609 feet – Driving time: 7 to 8 hours.
 The mountain scenery along the drive is magnificent.
 We will stop for lunch on route.
 Overnight stay at a lodge.

 Syange to Baggarchhap 2,160m/ 7,087 feet – Hiking time: 6 to 7 hours.
 From Syange, it is an easy trek north through the Marshyangdi Valley.
 The trail follows valley through Gurung villages.
 The next stop will be for lunch in Khudi which offers fine views of snowy peaks Himalchuli and Ngadi Chuli.
 Overnight stay at a lodge.